Welcome to our TIP Guide! Please reference this guide for a comprehensive breakdown of the program and what to expect on your food freedom journey.

 Customized Treatment Plans

-Using Artificial intelligence (AI), a patient’s test results are cross-referenced with over 20 trillion data markers collected from every patient that has performed lab testing on since 2005 to create a personalized treatment plan.
+Using Artificial intelligence (AI), a patient’s test results are cross-referenced with over 20 trillion data markers collected from every patient that has performed lab testing since 2005 to create a personalized treatment plan.
 The more patients treated and the more data collected, the more precise treatment plans become.

 Food Protein Matching